 - Medical records and vaccination certificates

-- Parenting plans or custody evaluation reports from counselors or social workers
+- Parenting plans or custody evaluation reports from counsellors or social workers

 - Income and housing documents of both parents